 One thing that is certain, however, is that being more flexible is beneficial to your general health (even if it may not swipe seconds off your next TT).

 Just remember not to overdo it!
-If you’re already flexible then you may be increasing your chance of injury by pushing for further range of movement.
+If you’re already flexible then you may be increasing your chance of injury by pushing for a further range of movement.